The Head of the International Labour Organisation (ILO) and the International Finance Corporation (IFC). Picture Credit: ILO

-The International Labour Organization (ILO) and the International Finance Corporation (IFC) said they aim to strengthen their collaboration to enhance the focus on social issues in Environmental, Social, and Governance (ESG) efforts related to private investments.
+The International Labour Organisation (ILO) and the International Finance Corporation (IFC) said they aim to strengthen their collaboration to enhance the focus on social issues in Environmental, Social, and Governance (ESG) efforts related to private investments.

-“I am convinced that by working closer together, our organizations can lift working conditions in supply chains and contribute to sustainable development, including in the most difficult contexts,” said ILO Director-General, Gilbert F. Houngbo.
+“I am convinced that by working closer together, our organisations can lift working conditions in supply chains and contribute to sustainable development, including in the most difficult contexts,” said ILO Director-General, Gilbert F. Houngbo.

 The “enhanced” partnership aims to promote “decent” private sector jobs and social inclusion, said the entities in a press release.